-You need Internet access, an email account, and specific system components.
-Lists of technical requirements are available online.
+You need Internet access, an email account, and specific system requirements.

-RSU Online programs are only open to Oklahoma residents.
+Yes.
+RSU Online programs are available to anyone.

 You should not have a problem as long as you have Internet access and you will be able to stay caught up in your course.
 Courses are not self paced and weekly assignments or quizzes are common.
 Make sure your testing schedule is arranged properly before leaving your proctor or testing center, or have a secondary proctor where you plan to be.

-Online students login to the university web site.
+Online students login to MyRSU, the university’s student portal.
 Courses are delivered through lecture notes, video, audio, threaded discussions, emails and document sharing.
 Students have more frequent interaction than a traditional setting and are challenged by the technological format which gives them experience with systems that utilize the latest in educational software.
 Textbooks and videos often support the course materials on the web.